jeremygrmn/WPFCharting/README.md

 - Engine

 The _engine_ is a term I am making in lieu of the above article's "style".
 Because this class will handle the layout an and logic of the rendered components, I think it is more apt to call this a layout engine

+## Other intents
+These controls will be made with the intention of having them used in an MVVM project.
+This is only creating the **views** and nothing to do with the models or the view models.
+We therefore need to keep it abstract enough that anyone can hook into these views with their own ViewModels.

+We are also going to assume that the ViewModels are not using any addin like Caliburn-Micro.
+Having you application be fundamentally dependent on these external libraries seems backwards and not sustainable